Who Is Sheryl Sandberg?

-Sheryl Sandberg was born in Washington, D.C., in August 1969 and moved with her family to North Miami Beach, Florida, when she was 2.
-At North Miami Beach Senior High School, Sandberg was in the National Honor Society and graduated in 1987 ninth in her class, with a 4.6 GPA.
+Sheryl Sandberg was born on August 28, 1969, in Washington, D.C., and moved with her family to North Miami Beach, Florida, when she was two years old.
+She was in the National Honor Society at North Miami Beach Senior High School, and graduated ninth in her class in 1987, with a 4.6 GPA.

-At Harvard, Sandberg majored in economics and had Lawrence Summers as a thesis adviser.
-Traits that would go on to define Sandberg began to emerge at Harvard, and her study of economics often came through a feminist lens (although she’s said she was not a feminist).
-She studied the role that economic inequality plays in spousal abuse and founded a group called Women in Economics and Government, which, she says, was created “to get more women to major in government and economics.”
+Sandberg went on to major in economics at Harvard, where she had the esteemed Lawrence Summers as a thesis adviser.
+Her study of economics often came through a feminist lens, as she focused on the role that economic inequality plays in spousal abuse.
+She also founded an organization called Women in Economics and Government, which, she says, was created “to get more women to major in government and economics.”

-Sandberg graduated summa cum laude in 1991, and that same year, Summers became the World Bank’s chief economist, and he asked Sandberg to be one of his research assistants.
-She also married Washington businessman Brian Kraff during this period, although the pair divorced a year later.
-Sandberg worked for Summers for two years and then enrolled at Harvard Business School, attaining her M.B.A. and graduating with distinction in 1995.
+After graduating summa cum laude in 1991, Sandberg became a research assistant for Summers, now the World Bank’s chief economist.
+She worked for Summers for two years and then enrolled at Harvard Business School, attaining her M.B.A. and graduating with distinction in 1995.

-Soon, Sandberg’s and Summers’ paths would cross again, when he became deputy Treasury secretary in the Clinton administration and asked Sandberg to become his chief of staff.
-She accepted the position, and remained in it when Summers became secretary of the Treasury in 1999.
+Sandberg’s and Summers’ paths crossed again, when he became deputy Treasury secretary in the Bill Clinton administration and asked her to become his chief of staff.
+She accepted the position, and continued in the role when Summers became secretary of the Treasury in 1999.
 She served at Summers’ side until 2001, when Republican George W. Bush moved into the White House and political appointees from the other side of the aisle took over.

-Sandberg is the author of the bestseller Lean In: Women, Work, and the Will to Lead, which has sold more than a million copies and has been optioned as a film.
-Lean In inspired a global community group, LeanIn.org, which Sandberg founded to support women striving to reach their ambitions.
+Sandberg is the author of Lean In: Women, Work, and the Will to Lead, which became a best-seller following its 2013 publication and was optioned as a film.
+Additionally, Lean In inspired a global community group, LeanIn.org, which Sandberg founded to support women striving to reach their ambitions.

-In her personal life, Sandberg married briefly at the age of 24, and divorced a year later.
-In 2004, she married Dave Goldberg, a Yahoo! executive who later became the CEO of SurveyMonkey, and the couple have two children together.
+Sandberg married businessman Brian Kraff in 1993, although the pair divorced a year later.
+In 2004, she married Dave Goldberg, a Yahoo! executive who later became the CEO of SurveyMonkey.
+The couple went on to have two children together.

 On May 1, 2015, Goldberg died suddenly at the age of 47 while on a family vacation in Mexico.
 The cause of his death was head trauma after slipping on a treadmill.